antrea-io/antrea/docs/antrea-network-policy.md

   won't be blocked by new rules.
-- For hairpin Service traffic, when a Pod initiates traffic towards the Service it provides, and the same Pod is selected as the Endpoint, NetworkPolicies will consistently permit this traffic during ingress enforcement if AntreaProxy is enabled, irrespective of the ingress rules defined by the user.
-In the presence of ingress rules preventing access to the Service from Pods providing the Service, accessing the Service from one of these Pods will succeed if traffic is hairpinned back to the source Pod, and will fail if a different Endpoint is selected by AntreaProxy.
-However, when AntreaProxy is disabled, NetworkPolicies may not function as expected for hairpin Service traffic.
+- For hairpin Service traffic, when a Pod initiates traffic towards the Service it provides, and the same Pod is selected as the Endpoint, NetworkPolicies will consistently permit this traffic during ingress enforcement if Antrea Proxy is enabled, irrespective of the ingress rules defined by the user.
+In the presence of ingress rules preventing access to the Service from Pods providing the Service, accessing the Service from one of these Pods will succeed if traffic is hairpinned back to the source Pod, and will fail if a different Endpoint is selected by Antrea Proxy.
+However, when Antrea Proxy is disabled, NetworkPolicies may not function as expected for hairpin Service traffic.
   This is due to kube-proxy performing SNAT, which conceals the original source IP from Antrea.
 Consequently, NetworkPolicies are unable to differentiate between hairpin